 Whether you’re planning a day trip from Brisbane, trying to tick off all the great Ipswich points of interest over a few days, or making a getaway as a couple, family, friends or solo traveller, this blog post will help you make the most of your time there and know which are the top places to visit in Ipswich.

-From visiting the rescued animals at Ipswich Nature Centre to mountain biking on their world-class trails to doing dot painting and learning about the Aboriginal culture, here is our list of the best things to do in Ipswich.
+From visiting Ipswich Art Gallery or Ipswich Nature Centre, to exploring Queens Park to doing dot painting and learning about the Aboriginal culture, here is our list of the best things to do in Ipswich.

 Take a Walk Through Queens Park

-Queens Park is located in the heart of Ipswich, and you can easily spend a morning or afternoon exploring the grounds.
+Queens Park is located in the heart of the Ipswich city centre at the end of Brisbane Street, and you can easily spend a morning or afternoon exploring the grounds.

 Queens Park is one of the oldest parks in Queensland and has significant cultural heritage values.